CMUS 193 Innovative Commercial Music Ensemble I

 The student must submit a list of songs or pieces of music to be covered for the semester.

-Each student will rehearse regularly, contribute ideas in rehearsal, perform music well in rehearsal, and contribute to the success of the group.
-Videos of rehearsals are uploaded weekly to the learning management system.
-The faculty member evaluates these videos, provides the student with feedback and coaching, and posts a grade in the learning management system.
+The student will rehearse regularly, contribute ideas in rehearsal, perform music well in rehearsal, and contribute to the success of the group.
+Videos of rehearsals are uploaded to YouTube.
+The student will not upload the video in Canvas but will include a link to the video in the Ensemble Rehearsal Template (provided in Canvas).

 Have questions about this course or a program?